World Map of Plate Boundaries

 - Making sure the students clean the maps at the end of the lesson will save you time.
 If multiple classes will be using them in the same day, it can help to have two sets of maps so they can dry between uses.

 - "Great" earthquake can be confusing to students but that is the term scientists use to describe Magnitude 8 or 9 earthquakes.
 The maps included here show most of the "great" earthquakes of Magnitude ~8.3 and above.
 A few have been omitted because there were several in the same close region and the 1906 San Francisco earthquake was included even though it is only Mag 7.9, just because it is a very important US earthquake.

-- However, defining magnitude may not be very important at this point, so just telling them these are the largest know earthquakes is probably fine.
-Students may or may not be familiar with magnitude yet.
-An exercise on earthquake magnitude that can be done later is Pasta Quake, which uses spaghetti noodles to learn about the energy release of different magnitude quakes.
+- If students are not yet familiar with magnitude, just telling them these are the largest known earthquakes is fine for this exercise.
+An activity on earthquake magnitude that can be done before or after this lesson is Pasta Quake, which uses spaghetti noodles to learn about the energy release of different magnitude quakes.

 Formative assessment of student understanding can be gathered from classroom observation and discussions with individuals or small groups.